mobxjs/mst-gql/README.md

 ### Running the examples

-1. Make sure to run `yarn` at least once in the root directory of this project
+1. Make sure to run `yarn` in the root directory of this project before running an example.
-2. within the example you want to run make sure to also run `yarn`
-3. run `yarn start` to start the example.
-All examples can be viewed at [http://localhost:3000/](http://localhost:3000/) once running.
+2. instructuoins for each example can be found in the `README.md` within the example folder.

 ## Overview of the examples: